peteroupc/peteroupc.github.io/random.md

 If the noise implementation implements [cellular noise](https://en.wikipedia.org/wiki/Cellular_noise) or [gradient noise](https://en.wikipedia.org/wiki/Gradient_noise) (such as [Perlin noise](https://en.wikipedia.org/wiki/Perlin_noise)), then different considerations apply depending on the implementation:

-- If the implementation uses an RNG to initialize a table of gradients or hash values in advance, to be used later by the _noise function_ (a function that outputs seemingly random numbers given an _n_-dimensional point), then the same RNG recommendations apply to the implementation as they do to most other cases.
-This kind of approach is recommended whenever feasible.
+- If the implementation **uses an RNG to initialize a table of gradients or hash values** in advance, to be used later by the _noise function_ (a function that outputs seemingly random numbers given an _n_-dimensional point), then the same RNG recommendations apply to the implementation as they do to most other cases.
+This kind of approach is recommended wherever feasible, especially where computer and information security are involved in the noise generation.
-- A noise implementation that uses a table of pregenerated gradients or hash values should be used only if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation (treating the implementation as using a "hard-coded" seed).
+- A noise implementation that **uses a table of pregenerated gradients or hash values** should be used only if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation (treating the implementation as using a "hard-coded" seed).
-- If the noise function incorporates a hash function&mdash;
+- If the noise function **incorporates a hash function**&mdash;
     - that hash function should be reasonably fast and be designed such that every bit of the input affects every bit of the output without a clear preference for 0 or 1 (the so-called "avalanche" property), and
     - the noise implementation should be initialized in advance with arbitrary data of fixed length to provide to the hash function as part of its input, if the [seeding recommendations](#Seeding_Recommendations) apply to the noise generation.
-- Noise functions that incorporate a PRNG (where the input serves as a seed to that PRNG), rather than a hash function, are not recommended because some PRNGs (such as `xorshift128+`) don't mix their state before generating a random number from that state.
+- Noise functions that **incorporate a PRNG** (where the input serves as a seed to that PRNG), rather than a hash function, are not recommended because some PRNGs (such as `xorshift128+`) don't mix their state before generating a random number from that state.

 The [fractional Brownian motion](https://en.wikipedia.org/wiki/Fractional_Brownian_motion) technique combines several layers of cellular or gradient noise by calling the underlying noise function several times.
 The same considerations apply to fractional Brownian motion as they do to the underlying noise implementation.